doyu/elc2019/index.md

 - Then, I will introduce our proposal
  - against the problem which we defined.
 - Then, 3 enblers construct our proposal.
-- Then, proof of concept.
+- Then, proof of concept, inc Training && Compiling
 - At Conclusion, we'll discuss further possibilities
-- Let's start with "Demo".
 # Next,
 I will take a look at this problem from 3 aspects.
 + Edge Computing
 + Web vs Embedded
 + ML environment
-Let's start with Edge computing.
+Let's start with Edge computing problems.
 ---
 background-image: url(images/ecosystem.png)
 ???